torik42/YaLafi/README.md

 ### Equation replacements in English documents

-The replacement collection of 'math\_repl\_display\*' in file yalafi/parameters.py does not work well, if single letters are taken as replacements.
+The replacement collections 'math\_repl\_display\*' in file yalafi/parameters.py do not work well, if single letters are taken as replacements.
 For instance, 'V.' cannot be safely considered as end of a sentence.
 We now have chosen replacements as 'U-U-U' for German and English texts.